Making as a Way of Living

 Finding Balance

-So yeah, I’m still learning new tools.
-Still jumping across mediums.
-Still trying to mix audio and code and color and memory into something that feels like me.
+So yes—I’m still learning new tools.
+Still bouncing between sound and color and code.
+Still trying to stitch memory, rhythm, and interface into something that feels honest.